IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Recovery Systems.md

 Updates of uncommitted txns made to buff or disk before txn commits.
 Update log record before db is written to

-#### Deffered Database Modification:
+#### Deferred Database Modification:
 Updates to the buffer/disk only at time of txn commit.

 Txn said to be committed when the commit log is output to a stable storage.

-In concurrent txns all the txns share a single disk buffer and log.

-Log records of two or more txns might be interweaved in the log.
+In concurrent txns all the txns share a single disk buffer and log hence log records of two or more txns might be inter-weaved in the log.

 undo(Ti) - All values affected by Ti are restored to the their old values